balena-io/debugging-masterclass/README.md

 * Stops the Supervisor (and the timer that will attempt to restart it).
 * Removes all current services containers (including the Supervisor).
 * Removes the Supervisor database.
-(If for some reason the images are also run
-`balena rmi -f $(balena images -q)` which will remove all images *including* the Supervisor image).
+(If for some reason the images also need to be removed, run `balena rmi -f $(balena images -q)` which will remove all images *including* the Supervisor image).
 You can now restart the Supervisor: